instructor-ai/instructor/docs/prompting/zero_shot/self_ask.md

 By encouraging our model to generate and answer clarifying questions before tackling the main query, we can obtain more accurate and comprehensive responses.
 This is known as Self-Ask <sup><a href="https://arxiv.org/pdf/2210.03350">1</a></sup>.

-We can implement this using `instructor` easily as seen below.
+We can implement this using `instructor` as seen below.

 ```python hl_lines="37-39"
 import instructor